-- a. an approved vaccination certificate, a positive PCR test result older than 14 days or an antibody certificate, - b. a negative COVID-19 test, either a PCR test or an antigen test (rapid antigen test) that is no older than 72 hours old at the time of shipment abroad.
-Exempt from this obligation is the person who presents a certificate according to point d, paragraph 1 Article 9 which shows that 14-180 days have passed since the COVID-19 infection.
+- a. an approved certificate of vaccination, a certificate of a positive result of a PCR test that is older than 7 days, cf. point d, paragraph 1 Article 8, or antibody certificate, - b. a negative COVID-19 test, either a PCR test or an antigen test (rapid antigen test) that is no older than 72 hours old at the time of shipment abroad.
+Exempt from this obligation is the person who presents a certificate according to point d, paragraph 1 Article 8 which shows that 7-180 days have passed since the COVID-19 infection.

-A child born in 2005 and later is exempt from obligations according to 1.-2. paragraph The same applies to connecting passengers who do not go beyond a border station.
+A child born in 2006 and later is exempt from obligations according to Paragraphs 1 and 2 The same applies to connecting passengers who do not go beyond a border station.

-Those who cannot present a certificate according to a-point 2. paragraph is obliged to take a PCR sample at a border station or another place where an epidemiologist decides upon arrival in the country and then in quarantine until the results are available from another PCR sample that is required to undergo and must be carried out 5 days after arrival in the country.
+Those who cannot present a certificate according to a-point 2. paragraph is obliged to take a PCR sample at a border station or another place where an epidemiologist decides upon arrival in the country and then in quarantine until the results are available from another PCR sample which is required to undergo and must be carried out five days after arrival in the country.

-Article 9 Certificate.
+Certificate.